Kōban: Other countries

-Small police stations similar to the Japanese kōban can also be found in Singapore, where they are known as neighbourhood police posts.
+A system of small neighbourhood police stations based on the Japanese kōban system can also be found in Singapore, where they are known as neighbourhood police posts (NPPs).
+The neighbourhood police centre (NPC) system was also formed thereafter on the same neighbourhood policing system and principles, following a 1996 review of the NPP system in order to serve the Singaporean public more efficiently with consolidated manpower in each NPC.

 In Myanmar, police outposts (ရဲကင်း) function similarly to kōban in Japan.
 Each outpost is typically commanded by a police sergeant and staffed by three other police officers.
 Following the 2021 Myanmar coup d'état, more police and military outposts were set up to enhance surveillance and security.
 These outposts are usually located on street platforms, roadsides, near government buildings, embassies, military bases, major intersections, busy marketplaces, and other strategic urban areas.

 Additionally, the kōban system has become popular with international police training and assistance programs, particularly those of the Japan International Cooperation Agency (JICA).
 JICA has helped to establish kōban-style community policing programs in several countries, including Indonesia, Brazil, and Honduras.
 In 2016, a kōban was built by the Los Angeles Police Department (LAPD) at The Grove Mall in Los Angeles, California, USA; the LAPD also operates a kōban in the Little Tokyo neighborhood.